neuecc/UniRx/README.md

     .Subscribe(x => Debug.Log(x));
 ```

-PresenterBase
+`PresenterBase`
 ---
-UI has hierarchy and maybe contains a few presenters.
+The UI has hierarchy and maybe contains a few presenters.
 But Unity's script execution order is indeterminate in default, so you can't touch child presenter's property before child has been initialized.
-And sometimes ReactiveProperty requires initial value but Unity doesn't have constructor.  `PresenterBase` solves there two problems.
+And sometimes ReactiveProperty requires initial value but Unity doesn't allow constructors to be used naturally.  `PresenterBase` solves these two problems.

-* Resolve initialize dependency of multiple presenters chain
+* Resolving dependencies of multiple presenters in a chain
-* Passing initial argument like constructor
+* Passing initial argument like a constructor

 ```csharp
 // If Presenter receive argument inherit PresenterBase<T> otherwise inherit PresenterBase